slyumudi/Host-a-Secure-Static-Website-On-S3-Bucket-With-Cloudfront-And-Route53-update/static-website.md

 **The last step is to add the records in Route 53.**
 _**Add Cloudfront Distribution to Route 53**_
-1. Navigate to Route 53, click on create record
+1. Navigate to Route 53, click on create record **before creating an A record for the same domain to your distribution, ensure the initial A record created for this domain mapping it to s3 endpoint is deleted as you cant have two A records of same domain pointing to different targets**
 2. For this A record, leave the _**Record name**_blank
 3. Toggle the Alias button and select _**Alias Cloudfront Distribution under**_ _**Route traffic to**_ field.
 4. select the cloudfront distribution for `yourdomain.com`